-You will learn about how the ideas about languages developed and what the major areas of study have been.
+You will learn about:

+- The idea of languages.
+How languages developed and what the major areas of study have been. - Definition and concepts.
 You will also learn definitions and concepts about how computers process text, including parsing, grammar, and identifying nouns and verbs.
 There are some coding tasks in this lesson, and several important concepts are introduced that you will learn to code later on in the next lessons.